JNRowe/jnrowe.github.io/articles/fossil.rst

 reason, but most of the other commands are fast enough.

-Mangling a repository is actually a lot faster with :command:`fossil` than any other system I can think of, as you can just throw the power of SQL at it.
-You can find some sqlalchemy_ ORM definitions in :file:`/usr/share/doc/fossil/orm` in my packages.
+Mangling a repository is actually a lot faster with :command:`fossil` than any other system I can think of, as you can just throw the power of |SQL| at it.
+You can find some sqlalchemy_ :abbr:`ORM (Object relational mapping)` definitions in :file:`/usr/share/doc/fossil/orm` in my packages.

 Conclusion
 ----------